 Compare and contrast hormonal and humoral stimuli.

-Oral contraceptive pills work by delivering synthetic progestins to a woman every day.
+Oral contraceptive pills work by delivering daily synthetic progestins to an ovary-based reproductive system.
 Describe why this is an effective method of birth control.

 What does aldosterone regulate, and how is it stimulated?

 The adrenal medulla contains two types of secretory cells, what are they and what are their functions?